Kenneth Alan Taylor

 Kenneth Alan Taylor (born 1937) is a British pantomime writer and actor.
 He is best known for having played the pantomime dame for thirty years in his own productions at Nottingham Playhouse.

 Career

-He started writing Pantoes in 1962 in Oldham, and then moved to the Nottingham Playhouse to write there for more than 30 years.
+He started writing Pantomimes in 1962 in Oldham, and then moved to the Nottingham Playhouse to write there for more than 30 years.

 He was artistic director of Nottingham Playhouse for seven years.
 According to Nick Clark of The Stage magazine, "He is one of the UK’s foremost pantomime writers, directors and, until recently, dames."

 He also played Cecil Newton in Coronation Street from 1987 to 1988 and again in 1990.